-- Going Back Inside: The aftermath of fire damage are measured down to microscopic levels.
-Even for a short time, entry by a person can create additional damage.
+- Going Back Inside: The effects of fire damage are measured down to microscopic levels.
+Even for a small amount of time, entry by a person can cause more damage.
 Enter ONLY if emergency personnel have cleared the property and deemed it safe to enter and only if absolutely necessary.

-- Carpets: Avoid walking or tracking on carpet if at all possible.
+- Carpets: Avoid walking or tracking on carpet if possible.
 Do not use “do-it-yourself” home carpet cleaners.

-- Ceilings/Walls: Don’t attempt to wipe or wash ceilings and other absorbent surfaces.
+- Walls/Ceilings: Don’t attempt to wipe or wash ceilings or other absorbent surfaces.

-- Doors: Close all doors in affected areas to limit smoke odors as much as possible.
+- Doors: Close doors in affected areas to confine smoke odors as much as possible.

 - Furnace: Change the air conditioner or furnace filter if the blower is operating.
-Tape double pieces of cheesecloth over air registers with masking tape.
+Tape two pieces of cheesecloth over air registers with masking tape.

-- Plants: Rinse plants with water and mild soap, cleaning both sides of the leaves.
+- Plants: Rinse plants with mild soap and water, cleaning both sides of the leaves.

-If your business or home is damaged by water, fire, mold, storm or other disaster, Call Paul!
+If your home or business is damaged by fire, storm, water, mold or other disaster, Call Paul!